dan1306/COMP_3005_FINAL_PROJECT/README.md

     Admin View

-Each role contains a set of operations according to the project specification.
+Each role comes with the operations required by the project specification.

 # What the Application Does